-California tribal governments and communities have experienced a long history of marginalization and exclusion exacerbated by community racism and redlining and amplified by climate change.
-Despite federally recognized tribal governments' rights as sovereign nations, which include the right to hold elections, determine their own citizenship, own and manage land, implement tribal law and policy, and consult directly with the United States on policy and regulations, these rights continue to be impinged upon.
-This has been either through unrecognized or unratified treaties, encroachment on tribal land, or lackluster or outright missing consultation with tribes on policy and decisions that impact them.
+The United States and the State of California have a long history of causing and perpetuating violence, maltreatment, and neglect toward Native Americans.
+Tribal governments and communities in California have experienced many years of marginalization, exclusion, and forced assimilation, including removal from their homelands, indentured servitude, and involuntary boarding schools.
+Despite federally recognized tribal governments' rights as sovereign nations, which include the right to hold elections, determine their own citizenship, own and manage land, implement tribal law and policy, and consult directly with the United States on policy and regulations, these rights continue to be impinged upon by federal, state, and local governments.
+This has been either through unrecognized or unratified treaties with the U.S. government, encroachment on tribal land, or lackluster or outright missing consultation with tribes on policies and decisions that impact them.
+These current issues must be understood within the context of the long history of policies implemented against tribes by federal and state governments (see Section 4 for more information on the forced displacement of the original inhabitants of the Delta).